Tony Succar: The Unity Project

 Unity: The Latin Tribute to Michael Jackson is a collaborative project to produce a musical tribute to Michael Jackson.
 As well as live performances, the project plans to release an album consisting of 14 Jackson songs rewritten to include Latin influences, primarily salsa. and Latin American Ritmos, Succar, who was a long-term fan of Jackson's work, is the founder and producer of the project.

 Unity was launched in 2015 with a concert at Olympia theater in Miami Sponsored and transmitted by PBS TV, 360 Stations, and also Sponsored by Universal Music Classic.
 Unity features more than 100 musicians, such Latin superstars as Tito Nieves, Jon Secada, La India, Obie Bermudez, Jennifer Pena, Michael Stuward, Angel Lopez, Sheila E., Judith Hill, Jean Rodríguez, Fernando Vargas, Maribel Diaz, Kevin Ceballo, Presented in PBS TV by Gloria Estefan, mixed by engineer Bruce Swedien.
 In 2024, through Unity Entertainment, Tony Succar released Mimy & Tony: The Creation of a Dream, a biographical documentary film about Mimy Succar's life and her musical resurgence since her participation in La Voz Perú and her Grammy Award nomination.

 Alma, Corazón, y Salsa

-In February 2025, Succar and his mother won a Grammy Award for Best Tropical Latin Album.
+In February 2025, Succar and his mother, Mimy Succar, won a Grammy Award for Best Tropical Latin Album.
 The live album they released was Alma, Corazón, y Salsa (Live at Teatro Nacional).
 At the same time, Mimy Succar picked up another Grammy for her collaboration with Sheila E. and Gloria Estefan on the song "Bemba Colorá".